alphahm/live-cd-ansible/README.md

 This project is inspired by a couple of helpful guides, cited below in Acknowledgments, showing how to build your own Live CD.
 Those guides are great, this project is just a more automated way to achieve the same.
-It uses Ansible and optionally Vagrant when not using a Linux machine.
+It uses Ansible and optionally Vagrant when not running on a Linux machine.

 ## Installation